thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

+`gotoNextPage` uses Puppeteer's [page.$x](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagexexpression){:target="_blank"}
+method to search for the next page link.
+After we click the link, we call [page.waitForXPath](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagewaitforxpathxpath-options){:target="_blank"} to wait for the next page to load.

 Now that we have a way to go to the next page, we can create a `scrapeAllPages` function to iterate through
 all of pages, collecting the results on each page as we go.
-Once we reach the last page, the function returns
+To signal when we've reached the last page, the function
-`true` to indicate that there's no more pages left.
+returns `true` to indicate that there's no more pages left.

 ```javascript
 async function scrapeAllPages(page) {